Deciding on your housing arrangements

-Sheltered accommodation aims to promote residents’ independence for as long as possible while at the same time ensuring contact with support staff and others, enabling residents to access help when needed.
-Contact with other tenants ensures that an active social life can continue to be enjoyed even as one becomes frailer.
+Sheltered accommodation aims to help residents keep their independence for as long as possible, while at the same time ensuring contact with support staff and others, enabling residents to access help when needed.
+Contact with other tenants ensures that an active social life can continue to be enjoyed, even as one becomes frailer.

 Most sheltered schemes provide the following facilities and services:

 - self contained accommodation - apartment or bungalow